Main Hoon Na: Plot

-India and Pakistan launch Project Milaap, a prisoner exchange program, in an attempt to de-escalate tensions between the two nations.
+India launches Project Milaap, a Pakistan prisoners release program, in an attempt to de-escalate tensions between the two nations.
+Expectation was that once India takes the first step, Pakistan may reciprocate.
 Raghavan Dutta, a former Indian special forces soldier discharged for executing Pakistani citizens in revenge for his son's death, runs a militant group with a former comrade, Captain Khan, where he sets against peace between the two rival countries.
 During a press conference, Raghavan attempts to shoot General Amarjeet Bakshi, but Brigadier Shekhar Sharma takes the bullet for him.
-On his deathbed, Shekhar informs his son, Major Ram Prasad, that his wife and Ram's stepmother, Madhu, and their son and Ram's half-brother, Lakshman Prasad, who is also known as Lucky, had abandoned him 20 years ago since Shekhar had cheated on Madhu with Ram's late biological mother.
+On his deathbed, Shekhar informs his son, Major Ram Prasad, that his wife and Ram's stepmother, Madhu, and their son and Ram's half-brother, Lakshman Prasad, had abandoned him 20 years ago, as Shekhar had cheated on Madhu with Ram's late biological mother.
 Shekhar requests Ram to reconcile with his estranged family and that his ashes will be immersed by both his sons, stating that he can finally be at peace only if his family forgives him.

 Meanwhile, General Bakshi sends Ram on an undercover operation to protect his estranged daughter, Sanjana, who is studying at St. Paul's College in Darjeeling.
-Ram reluctantly accepts when Bakshi informs him that Lucky is also studying in the same college.
+Ram reluctantly accepts when Bakshi informs him that Lakshman is also studying in the same college.
 Bakshi convinces Ram to enter the college as a student than as a teacher, in order to better watch over Sanjana.
 Upon arriving, Ram struggles with adjusting to college life as he is much older than all the students, including some professors.
-Ram encounters Sanjana and her crush, but both do not want to be near him due to his age.
-A college student helps Ram hack the college computer to find out Lucky's identity, only to learn that Lucky is actually Sanjana's crush.
+Ram encounters Sanjana and her crush, Lucky, but both do not want to be near him due to his age.
+A college student helps Ram hack the college computer to find out Lakshman's identity, only to learn that Lucky is actually his half-brother Lakshman.
 During a race to capture the college flag from the roof, Lucky ends up hanging off the roof of the university, but Ram heroically saves his life.
 As a result, both Lucky and Sanjana agree to befriend Ram, who soon moves in with Lucky and Madhu as well.
 Outside a theatre, Ram saves one of his classmates, Percy, from an attempted murder by Khan, and captures Khan in the process.
 However, Ram's own identity is discovered by Raghavan, who then arrives at the university masquerading as the new physics professor after his gang kidnaps Madhav Rasai, a physics professor, and threatens him to resign and recommend Raghavan as "Professor Raghav Dutta" in his place.